 - Trading restrictions: Quantitative trade restrictions; standards; online sales and transactions.

-The DTE index has been developed based on the information available in the DTE database.
-The index relies on a thorough analysis that measures the trade restrictiveness of digital trade policies and it assigns a score to the countries which goes from zero (most open) to 1 (least open).
-The index allows to easily visualise the overall digital environment of the countries as well as the countries’ ranking in each of the areas covered.
+The Digital Trade Restrictiveness Index (DTRI) is based on the information available in the DTE database.
+Each country is assigned a score from zero (fully open) to 1 (virtually closed) based on the trade restrictiveness of its digital trade policies.
+The index allows to easily visualise the overall digital trade environment in the countries as well as how countries rank in each of the policy areas covered.

 The DTE index will be released soon.

-The DTE report is an annual report which summarises the findings as part of the DTE project.
-The report presents the measures which are implemented in the countries covered up until July of each year and it is released yearly in October.
-The report also includes detailed information regarding the methodology used to classify the measures and to calculate the index for each of the areas covered.
+The Digital Trade Restrictiveness Index (DTRI) report summarises the findings of the DTE project.
+The report presents the DTRI ranking and summarises the digital trade measures that are implemented in the 65 economies covered in the project.
+The report also includes detailed information regarding the methodology used to calculate the DTRI and to classify the policy measures considered to restrict digital trade.

 Email UsEuropean Centre for International Political Economy